 Research and Dissemination Activities: Phases I – III

-The Glenwood Project is funded through a partnership with the West Virginia Humanities Council, Council for West Virginia Archaeology, Kanawha Valley Historical & Preservation Society, Historic Glenwood Foundation (formerly the Marshall University Graduate College Foundation), Graduate School of Education and Professional Development, and College of Liberal Arts.
+The Glenwood Project was initially funded through a partnership with the West Virginia Humanities Council, Council for West Virginia Archaeology, Kanawha Valley Historical & Preservation Society, Historic Glenwood Foundation, College of Education and Professional Development, and College of Liberal Arts.

 Phase I (2006 – 2007): Glenwood Histories